MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Micro QR codes which were oriented at 45/135deg were not detected often enough or not detected at all.
 This issue is addressed and now they are detected reliably.
 - Cleans up HoloLens release identifiers in Settings pages.

-## Windows Holographic, version 20H2 - October 2021 Update
+## Windows Holographic, version 20H2 - November 2021 Update

 - Build 19041.XXXX